 Refined grain products are especially dangerous.
 Found in most baked treats and white breads, refined flour can spike your blood sugar, disrupt your delicate gut balance, and create a breeding ground for Candida to flourish.

-Many people have sensitivities to dairy, as well.
+Many people are sensitive to dairy as well.
 That’s because around 70 percent of the population stops producing lactase–the enzyme needed to digest lactose–once they have finished breastfeeding.(9)

 Even if you aren’t lactose intolerant, you might still be sensitive to casein and whey, two dairy proteins.
 You may be damaging your gut lining without even being aware of it.
 These two dairy proteins may be difficult for you to digest, creating inflammation in your body and triggering your immune system in the same way as gluten.
 In fact, it’s a common scenario for both sensitivities to turn up at once: 50 percent of patients in one study were found to react to both casein and gluten.(10)